syncfusion-content/winui-docs/winui/AvatarView/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI AvatarView control | Syncfusion
+title: Getting Started with WinUI Avatar View control | Syncfusion
-description: Learn all about getting started with the Syncfusion WinUI AvatarView(SfAvatarView) control, its elements, and more here.
+description: Learn all about getting started with the Syncfusion WinUI Avatar View (SfAvatarView) control, its elements, and more here.
 platform: WinUI
-control: SfAvatarView
+control: Avatar View
 documentation: ug
 ---

-# Getting Started with WinUI AvatarView
+# Getting Started with WinUI Avatar View